Large-Scale Integration of Wind Power Generation in Ethiopia – LastWind

 Info

-Start date: 1 August, 2023 End date: 31 July, 2026 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 23-M01-AAU Countries: Ethiopia Thematic areas: Energy, Lead institution: Aalborg University (AAU), Denmark Partner institutions: Debre Berhan University (DBU), Ethiopia Hawassa University (HU), Ethiopia Project coordinator: Yajuan Guan Total grant: 5,370,376 DKK
+Start date: 1 August, 2023 End date: 31 July, 2026 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 23-M01-AAU Countries: Ethiopia Thematic areas: Energy, Lead institution: Aalborg University (AAU), Denmark Partner institutions: Debre Berhan University (DBU), Ethiopia Hawassa University (HU), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Yajuan Guan Total grant: 5,370,376 DKK

 Project summary